Doonesbury by Garry Trudeau for March 09, 2014

 35. Missing large

-jsteinmann about 10 years ago
+jsteinmann over 10 years ago

 In the 1960’s, Dad was so adamantly against smoking, I thought there must be something to it and tried it a few times.
 Lucky that my friends generally didn’t smoke—my ill little sis wasn’t so lucky.
 Dad is now going on 103, btw.